twsweeney/streamlit-spotify/README.md

 [Visit the Streamlit App](http://ec2-18-223-158-104.us-east-2.compute.amazonaws.com:8501)

+Since the app is still in development, for users to authenticate they must be added to a whitelist by me.
+If you are interested in testing the app out with your data please send me an email at twsweeney13@gmail.com and I will be happy to add you!

+If you just want to test the app out, feel free to press the "Login as test user" button on the homepage to get a preview

 ## Features
 - Spotify Authentication: Secure login with Spotify.
 - Data Retrieval and Storage: Fetches and stores user’s Spotify data.